vikranthviki/Defilend/README.md

 # Defilend
-A web app for borrowing and lending on the Ethereum network cont.sol is the smart contract file index.html style.css and script.mjs are files for front end in first cont1.sol a basic fully functionality borrowing and lending with static interest rates u need to enter address in script.mjs the front end borrow repay and lend buttons for respective  usages
+The Ethereum Borrowing and Lending Web App is a decentralized application (DApp) that allows users to borrow and lend cryptocurrency assets on the Ethereum network using the `cont.sol` smart contract.
+This README provides instructions on how to use the web app and its features.

+## Features of tested app

+1. Borrowers can request loans by specifying the amount they want to borrow and providing collateral.
+2. Lenders can offer loans by specifying the amount they want to lend in front end.
+3. Borrowers can repay their loans, including accrued interest.
+4. The smart contract enforces static interest rates on loans.
+5. Users can interact with the Ethereum network using the web app's user interface.

-features improvement cont2.sol (not tested)
+Features improvement cont2.sol (not tested)
 ## Features

 1. Lenders can lend a specified amount of tokens and provide collateral.